Inference on High Dimensional Selective Labeling Models: Algorithmic Estimation Procedures

-To improve computational efficiency of our algorithm, we propose nearest-neighbour-type\footnote{Kernel-based weights are also easy to construct, which can be similarly done as in \citet{khanetal2021}.
+To improve computational efficiency of the algorithm, in this paper we consider a nearest neighbor-type\footnote{Kernel-based weights are also easy to construct, which can be similarly done as in \citet{khanetal2021}.
 However, constructing the weights involves $O(n^2)$ computational burdens in each round, which may cause heavy computation burdens, see Yao (2024).} weighting scheme.
-Define
+Define the Euclidean distance between $(\widehat Z_{j}, \widehat X_{j,k})$ and $(\widehat Z_{i}, \widehat X_{i,k})$ as